 The National Transportation Safety Board (NTSB) regularly issues vehicle recalls when it determines that there is a serious safety defect out on the road, but the burden is largely on the consumer to pay attention to the recalls and avoid driving vehicles that can cause serious injuries or even death.
 The NTSB labeled the system as “broken,” with only one in five defective tires being removed from the road through the safety recall process.
 With no requirement for most tire dealers to register the tires they sell with the manufacturer, it makes it nearly impossible to track down who owns the tires, never getting the potentially life-saving information to the right audience.

 At the Johnson Law Firm, we thoroughly investigate all potential causes and we know how to identify all potential defendants in order to ensure a thorough recovery.
 It’s important to contact us as soon as possible after you are injured in an accident, because any delay can cause critical proof to be lost.
 If you believe a tire defect was responsible for your wreck, you need your own investigative team working to secure the evidence needed to prove your claim.
-To get our team started immediately on your behalf, contact us today by filling out this evaluation form or by calling us at 1-606-433-0682.
+To get our team started immediately on your behalf, contact us today via our online form or by calling us at 606-437-4488.